Keerthana0711/MaestroAndMentee/README.md

 Here comes the screenshots of the website:

-Disclaimer: The info given in the screenshots are not original
+Disclaimer: The info given in the screenshots are just samples, not to be misled

 Landing Page:
 <br>